ebymatthew/udacity-drlnd/p3_collab-compet/report.md

 The **DQN** algorithm, is a RL algorithm which learns a *Q* estimator which is then used to make policy decisions.
 This works well for discrete actions spaces where evaluation the *Q* estimate for each action is tractable.
-The maximal policy is action with the maximum *Q* estimate.
+The maximal policy chooses the action with the maximum *Q* estimate.

 For continuous action spaces it is intractable to estimate the *Q* value for all possible actions.
 We need a different approach.
 The *Actor* network defines a function which maps directly from states to actions.
 The *Actor* function is captured with